matheuscubas/book_library/README.md

 rails server
 ```

-TThe API will be accessible using Swagger at <http://localhost:3000/api-docs>.
+The API will be accessible using Swagger at <http://localhost:3000/api-docs>.
 ![swagger interface](image.png)

 ## Usage 📖